-The SimLipid database is a large relational database containing 8 lipid categories viz.
-Glycerophospholipids, Sphingolipids, Fatty Acyls, Glycerolipids, Sterols, Prenols, Saccharolipids and Polyketides having 36,224 lipid species.
 Other database links include Kyoto Encyclopedia of Genes and Genomes (KEGG), Human Metabolome Database (HMDB), Chemical Entities of Biological Interest (CEBI), PubChem Substance database, LIPIDBANK, and LIPIDAT.
 The database is continuously being updated.
-Theoretical fragments of lipids from the categories viz.
-Fatty acyls, Glycerophospholipids, Glycerolipids, Prenols, Saccharolipids, Sphingolipids and Sterols. are available along with their theoretical masses and corresponding fragment structures.

 Users can import the ion species for precursor m/z values that have been included in a high throughput search, from a predefined list of m/z values and corresponding ion species.
 This facilitates MS/MS search in variable ion modes and for different adducts.
 Multiple options are available for selecting MS and MS/MS profiles to be included in a batch run based on retention time, precursor m/z and intensity.

-SimLipid supports structural elucidation of lipids using MS/MS and MSE data for Fatty acyls, Glycerophospholipids, Glycerolipids, Prenols, Saccharolipids, Sphingolipids and Sterols for 1000 scans in batch mode.
-Identified lipids are sorted based on an innovative ranking algorithm that indicates the relative degree of proximity of theoretical lipids with the experimental data.
-High resolution accurate mass data with error tolerance between 1-20 parts per million (ppm) and 0.1 to 2000 milliDaltons (mDa) can be analyzed.
-Two dimensional structures of the lipids identified are also displayed.
-Results for HTP search can be fetched by Search ID and exported in Excel/CSV/HTML formats.
+SimLipid® supports structural elucidation of lipids using precursor and product ion m/z data from MS/MS and MSE spectra of Carnitines, Fatty acyls, Glycerolipids, Glycerophospholipids, Prenols, Saccharolipids, Sphingolipids and Sterols.
+Identified lipids are scored based on an innovative ranking algorithm that indicates the relative degree of proximity of theoretical lipids with the experimental data.
+High resolution accurate mass data with error tolerance between 0.001-50 parts per million (ppm) and 0.1 to 2,000 milliDaltons (mDa) can be analyzed.

-SimLipid can annotate mass spectra with the lipids identified for MS, MS/MS as well as MSE data.
+SimLipid® annotates mass spectra with the lipids, and fragment ions identified for MS, MS/MS as well as MSEdata.
 This helps in interpreting mass spectra by highlighting the experimental m/z values that match those of theoretical lipid structures from the product database.
-For better lipid characterization, each matched peak can be annotated with either the lipid fragment name or its corresponding lipid chemical formula.

 The annotated mass spectra can be adjudged/re-sized either to fit on a page or based on the area of interest.
 A user can zoom in/out into a specific plot location using the mouse cursor or by specifying the m/z range.
 Further, users can export the annotated spectra as images (in PNG and JPEG formats) that can be included in MS PowerPoint, facilitating information sharing amongst research groups.

-After analyzing mass spectrometric data, users can generate goal-oriented reports in HTML, csv and MS Excel formats from 1000 MS and MS/MS profiles.
-Users can set SimLipid to launch the report automatically after performing the analysis.
+After analyzing mass spectrometric data, users can generate goal-oriented reports in HTML, csv and MS Excel formats from 50,000 MS and MS/MS profiles.
+Users can set SimLipid® to launch the report automatically after performing the analysis.
 The reports that can be generated are for: